 - Be mindful and use good judgement for your and your neighbors’ benefit.
 If you have any cold-like or COVID-19 symptoms, do not use the community spaces.
 Each of us has a responsibility to help mitigate the spread of COVID-19.
 We are all in this together.
 Be respectful and kind to one another.

-- Effective July 1 and continuing until rescinded, all University of Minnesota students, faculty, staff, and visitors (including contractors, service providers, vendors, and suppliers) are required to use a face covering at all times when in any enclosed or indoor space on University campuses and properties with the following exceptions:
+- Effective July 1 and continuing until rescinded, all University of Minnesota students, faculty, staff, and visitors (including contractors, service providers, vendors, and suppliers) are required to use a face covering at all times when in any enclosed or indoor space on University campuses and properties, with the following exceptions that relate to campus housing:

 - When eating or drinking; however, physical distancing must be practiced.